kunigami/kunigami.github.io/_books/imperial-china.md

 The Jurchens were nomad people from the Northeast, around Manchuria.
 In fact the Manchus (founders of the Qing dynasty centuries later) were ethnic kin to the Jurchen.

-The Jurchens defeated the Liao empire.
-The Kithans fled west and formed the Kara Khitai dynasty.
-Led by Aguda, who founded the Jin (gold) dynasty. looted Beijing before handing back to the Song
+The Jurchens defeated the Liao empire and the Kithans fled west and formed the Kara Khitai dynasty.
+The Jurchens were led by Aguda, who founded the Jin (gold) dynasty.
+He looted Beijing before handing back to the Song.

-Jin decided to conquer Song.
-Took emperor Huizong (who had abdicated) and his son Qinzong captives.
+The Jin eventually decided to conquer Song.
+They took the Song emperor Huizong (who had abdicated) and his son Qinzong captives.
 Qinzong's younger brother Zhao Gou (Emperor Gaozong) fled Kaifeng to Hangzhou and started the Southern Song dynasty.
 The previous Song dynasty is also known as the Northern Song since it held control mostly over the north.

 The Jin co-existed with the Xi Xia State.
 Both were destroyed by the Mongols later.

 ## 13 - The southern Song

-Zhao Ji (Emperor Huizong, last emperor of the Northern Song) had 65 children!
+Zhao Ji (Emperor Huizong, last emperor of the Northern Song) had 65 children (!)
 20 of which died young.
-He also adopted son named Zhao Bozong, who became the successor of the Gaozong emperor, known as emperor Xiaozong, and was the high point of Southern Song dynasty.
+He also adopted a son named Zhao Bozong, who became the successor of the Gaozong emperor, known as emperor Xiaozong, and was the high point of Southern Song dynasty.
 He abdicated after the death of his step father.
 Southern Song went downhill after his reign until the Mongol conquest.

+Interesting bits:

-The author makes an interesting suggestion that the move south that was richer empowered the elite and weakened the monarchy.
+* The author makes an interesting suggestion that the move south that was richer empowered the elite and weakened the monarchy.

 ## 14 - Chinese Civilization and the Song Achievement